ASA

 An enclosed chamber helps maintain a consistent temperature around your print, reducing warping and improving print quality.

-2. Use Raft or Brim
+2. Use Brim

 3. Dry Your Filament